 The Sawtooth-Ethereum integration project, Seth, extends the interoperability of the Sawtooth platform to Ethereum.
 EVM (Ethereum Virtual Machine) smart contracts can be deployed to Sawtooth using the Seth transaction family.

-In a blockchain, consensus is the process of building agreement among a group of mutually distrusting participants.
+In a blockchain, consensus is the process of building agreement among a group of participants in a network.
 Algorithms for achieving consensus with arbitrary faults generally require some form of voting among a known set of participants.
 General approaches include Nakamoto-style consensus, which elects a leader through some form of lottery, and variants of the traditional Byzantine Fault Tolerance (BFT) algorithms, which use multiple rounds of explicit votes to achieve consensus.

 Sawtooth abstracts the core concepts of consensus and isolates consensus from transaction semantics.
-The interface supports plugging in various consensus implementations.
-More importantly, Sawtooth allows different types of consensus on the same blockchain.
-The consensus is selected during the initial network setup and can be changed on a running blockchain with a transaction.
+The Sawtooth consensus interface supports plugging in various consensus implementations as consensus engines that interact with the validator through the consensus API.
+More importantly, Sawtooth allows you to change the consensus after the blockchain network has been created.
+The consensus algorithm is selected during the initial network setup and can be changed on a running blockchain with a transaction or two.

-Proof of Elapsed Time (PoET), a Nakamoto-style consensus algorithm that is designed to be a production-grade protocol capable of supporting large network populations.
+PoET (Proof of Elapsed Time) is a Nakamoto-style consensus algorithm that is designed to be a production-grade protocol capable of supporting large network populations.
 PoET relies on secure instruction execution to achieve the scaling benefits of a Nakamoto-style consensus algorithm without the power consumption drawbacks of the Proof of Work algorithm.
+A Sawtooth network with PoET consensus requires at least three nodes.

-PoET simulator, which provides PoET-style consensus on any type of hardware, including a virtualized cloud environment.
+PoET simulator provides PoET-style consensus on any type of hardware, including a virtualized cloud environment.
+PoET simulator is also called “PoET/CFT” because it is crash fault tolerant, not Byzantine fault tolerant.

 Sample Transaction Families¶

-In Sawtooth, the data model and transaction language are implemented in a transaction family.
-While we expect users to build custom transaction families that reflect the unique requirements of their ledgers, we provide several core transaction families as models:
+While most application developers will build custom transaction families that reflect the unique requirements of their ledgers, Sawtooth provides several core transaction families as models:

 IntegerKey - Used for testing deployed ledgers.